kajal100796/Context-Verified-RAG-System-for-PDF-Analysis/README.md

 This project is a localized RAG application designed to process PDF documents and verify whether LLM-generated answers are strcitly grounded in the source text or contains hallucinations.

 It uses LLM in two roles:
-## Generator - generates answer
+Generator - generates answer.
-## Evaluator (LLM-as-a-Judge) - reviews answer and generates confidence score
+Evaluator (LLM-as-a-Judge) - reviews answer and generates confidence score.

 The system provides confidence score and structural label to every response generated-